Irreligion in the United Kingdom: Current statistics

+In representative democracy

-In 2024, the UK elected its least religious Parliament of all time, with 40% of new MPs choosing to make a secular affirmation rather than swear a religious oath, up from 24% in 2019.
+British institutions and legislative structures have been criticised as being increasingly unrepresentative of what is becoming a largely non-religious population.
+The All-Party Parliamentary Humanist Group meets to discuss and share information on matters of interest relating humanism.
+In 2024, the UK elected its least religious Parliament, with 40% of new MPs choosing to make a secular affirmation rather than swear a religious oath, up from 24% in 2019.
 This included 50% of the new Cabinet and the new Prime Minister.
 Analysis showed this was because of the greatly increased intake of Labour and Liberal Democrat MPs, who were younger and less religious than the Conservative MPs they replaced.
 While some religious MPs take the affirmation for religious or other reasons, commentators noticed that this was likely outnumbered by self-declared atheist MPs who took the more traditional oath.